Henry Dunant: Forgotten period

 Dunant's businesses in Algeria had suffered.
 In April 1867, the bankruptcy of the financial firm Crédit Genevois led to a scandal involving Dunant.
 He declared bankruptcy.
 The social outcry in Geneva, a city deeply rooted in Calvinist traditions, also led to calls for him to separate himself from the International Committee.
 Already on 25 August 1867, he resigned as Secretary and, on 8 September 1867, he was fully removed from the committee.
 Dunant was condemned by the Geneva Trade Court on 17 August 1868 for deceptive practices in the bankruptcies.
 Due to their investments in the firm, his family and many of his friends were also heavily affected by the downfall of the company.

 In February 1868, Dunant's mother died.
-Later that year he was expelled from the YMCA because he was the Geneva founder of it and they felt his business failure tainted the group.
-In March 1867, he left his home city Geneva and would not return for the rest of his life.
+Later that year he was expelled from the YMCA, because he was the Geneva founder of it, and they felt his business failure tainted the group.
+In March 1867, he left his home city of Geneva, and would not return for the rest of his life.
 In the following years, Moynier likely used his influence to attempt to ensure that Dunant would not receive assistance and support from his friends.
 For example, the gold medal prize of Sciences Morales at the Paris World's Fair did not go to Dunant as originally planned but to Moynier, Dufour, and Dunant together so that the prize money would only go to the committee as a whole.
 Napoléon III's offer to take over half of Dunant's debts if Dunant's friends would secure the other half was also thwarted by Moynier's efforts.

 Dunant moved to Paris, where he lived in meagre conditions.
 However, he continued to pursue his humanitarian ideas and plans.
 During the Franco-Prussian War (1870–1871), he founded the Common Relief Society (Allgemeine Fürsorgegesellschaft) and soon after the Common Alliance for Order and Civilisation (Allgemeine Allianz für Ordnung und Zivilisation).
 He argued for disarmament negotiations and for the erection of an international court to mediate international conflicts.
 Later he worked for the creation of a world library, an idea which had echoes in future projects such as UNESCO.